 Unlike the big review players, I don’t operate on a basis of review by invitation.
 Almost everything I’ve reviewed is a play that I would have seen anyway.
 However, I do get the occasional invitation to review a play, particularly at the Edinburgh Fringe.
 I’ve learnt that in the Fringe Theatre setting, every review counts, even reviews on self-published blogs like this one.
 On the other hand, I do like the fun of scanning through the programme, picking what takes my fancy, and seeing what I get, and that’s something you lose if your viewing is set by review invitations.

 So here’s the deal … At the Edinburgh Fringe, I will set a limit of a third of my plays as an invited reviewer.
 Typically, another third will be plays I wants to see, and the rest I will decide on when I’m there using traditional techniques such as who flyered me in the most memorable way.
 This means I’ve got a limit of 8 or 9 plays as an invited reviewer.
-Last year (2013), I was invited to three, so it’s likely that I will say yes to anyone who asks.
+This usually means I can say yes to everything I’m invited to, although very rarely I’ve had to say no if scheduling doesn’t work out.
 In the event it’s contested, I will decide based on which press releases appeal to me the most.
-(I will give equal consideration to groups that contact me up to two weeks before the official start of the fringe – after that, it’s first come first served.)
+(I will give equal consideration to groups that contact me up to one week before the official start of the fringe – after that, it’s first come first served.)

 In general, I only come to review theatre.
 I have bent the rules for comedy when it’s got a crossover with theatre, but in general I don’t see enough comedy acts to be able to give a fair review.
 You’ll have to find a comedy blogger.
 Finally, I may sometimes decline to review a play if it’s material I clearly wouldn’t like.
 It’s a waste of my time, and it’s not fair on the show I’m reviewing if there’s no chance I’d recommend them.
 This is similar to how most review publications work – you will either get a reviewer who liked the sound of your play, or no reviewer at all.